 The next step was equally revolutionary.
 During those days marriages were arranged between young girls and old men.
 Men used to die of old age or some sickness and their young widows lived a weary life.
 Savitribai Phule and Jyotirao were moved by the condition of the widows as well as by the condition of untouchables in the society.
 Thus, Savitribai Phule shared every activity in which her husband was engaged.
 She suffered alike with him but she maintained own distinctive personality.
 After his death, she took over the charge of Satya Shodhak Samaj.

 Publications of Savitribai Phule

-Savitribai`s poems and other writings are still an inspiration to others.
-Her two books of poems Kavya Phule in1934 and Bavan Kashi Subodh Ratnakar in1982 were published.
+Savitribai's poems and other writings are still an inspiration to others.
+Her two books of poems Kavya Phule was published in1934 and Bavan Kashi Subodh Ratnakar was published in1982.

 Death of Savitribai Phule

 Savitribai Phule suffered from severe illness and passed away on 10th of March, 1897.